13 12 21

-To successfully log into internet banking, you will need to ensure that you are using a web browser that supports 128-bit encryption.
-In most web browsers, you can check the encryption level supported by going to the Help menu and then selecting About… (the name of your browser).
+To successfully log in to online banking, you will need to ensure that you are using a web browser that supports 128-bit encryption.
+In most web browsers, you can check the encryption level supported by going to the Help menu and then selecting about.

 A daily limit on electronic funds transfers to other Australian financial institutions (including BPAY payments) is automatically applied to each account.

-Emails will be from an @tmbank.com.au email address.
+Emails will be from a @tmbank.com.au email address.
 We will not contact you via email to ask you to provide or confirm personal information (e.g. credit card number, account number, internet banking access code and/or PIN).
 For security purposes, we recommend that you do not use hyperlinks, active or otherwise, from emails to undertake financial transactions.
-We recommend that you log into internet banking via our website address as disclosed on your account statements.
+We recommend that you log in to online banking via our website address > www.tmbank.com.au.